jiangjianshan/msvc-pkg/README.md

 ## Contributors

 This project follows the [all-contributors](https://allcontributors.org) specification. 🚈 The goal of ***msvc-pkg*** is to use MSVC and MSVC-like toolset to build as many C/C++/Fortran open source librareis as possible.
 It is a ✨huge✨ effort.
 Any volunteer for further contribution is welcome.
-If you find this project useful, please kindly click the 🌟star🌟 on the upper right corner.
-Thanks.